mvxt/M0_C5/README.md

 Repository with prompt and code for Module 1, Challenge 5: Mean and Median.

 ## Prompt
 As a teacher, you're tired of manually calculating the median and mean test scores for your class.
 You decide to write a program that does this for you based on values you input.

+### Requirements
+- The `mean(test_scores)` function should return the average of all **valid** test scores.
+- The `median(test_scores)` function should return the median of all **valid** test scores.
+- If there are no valid test scores, return `-1` for both functions.
+- For all values returned, you should always **round down** to the nearest integer.

 As a reminder:

 - **Mean**: The average of all test scores, taken by summing all elements and then dividing by the total number of elements.
 - **Median**: The middle score.
 For example, if I have three scores `[1, 23, 83]`, the median score would be 23.
 If there are an even number of elements `[1, 23, 64, 83]`, the median will be the average of the two middle elements `(23 + 64) / 2 = 43.5`.

-### Requirements
-- The `mean(test_scores)` function should return the average of all **valid** test scores.
-- The `median(test_scores)` function should return the median of all **valid** test scores.
-- If there are no valid test scores, return `-1` for both functions.
+But remember that for the prompt, you are required to round down to the nearest integer.
+So your function would actually output 43.

 The output and input have been written for you.
 Your only focus is to implement the two functions.

-### Assumptions
-- The teacher will always input the list of numbers in the expected format above (e.g. space separated).
-- The input will always be numerically sorted from least to greatest.
-- There is no limit on the total number of test scores.
-There could be 5... there could be 5000.
-- There is no upper or lower limit on the number of invalid test scores.

 ## Examples
 ### Example 1